kbrsh/moon/src/docs/instance.md

 app.destroy();
 ```

-This will destroy the instance (no changes will be made when data is updated)
+This will destroy the instance, which will:

+* Prevent Reactive Updates
+* Teardown Event Listeners

+You can always mount it again, and the data will be restored and reactive.